kate8382/students_list/README.md

    ```

 ## Usage
+1. Start the backend server according to the instructions above.
-1. Open the `index.html` file in your browser.
+2. Open the `docs/index.html` file in your browser.
-2. Use the form to add new students.
+3. Use the form to add new students.
-3. Sort and filter the student list by various criteria.
+4. Sort and filter the list of students by various criteria.
-4. Delete students from the table.
+5. Delete students from the table.

 ## Screenshots
 Here are some screenshots of the application: